Using Dynamic Content

 For more information on custom date formats, you can visit this link 👍🏼

-Query Loops Compatibility
+Native Query Loop Compatibility

-When using Dynamic Content with the Query Loop, be sure to use the "Current Post" as the Dynamic Source.
+When using Dynamic Content with the native Query Loop, be sure to use the "Current Post" as the Dynamic Source.

 With Stackable version 3, you can put our blocks inside the Query Loop block and use Dynamic Content to display the latest posts.